brandur/sorg/content/nanoglyphs-drafts/002-backtrack.md

-unquestionably a source of a lot of good ideas, and some pieces of it like [OTP][otp] (blocks for building robust applications easily available as part of the language itself) are good ideas that other languages should still be learning from today.
+unquestionably a source of a lot of good ideas, and some pieces of it like [OTP][otp] (blocks for building robust applications easily available as part of the language itself) were _so_ good that other languages should still be learning from them today.

 ---

+Hopefully you're finding these somewhat useful.
+I'm certainly finding just distilling information to be a useful learning exercise -- normally when reading a technical piece it's easy to have information flow into one side of the head and out the other.
+Remember to hit the "reply" button if you have any feedback or ideas on what's here.

+Otherwise, until next time.

 [aurorapostgres]: https://aws.amazon.com/blogs/aws/amazon-aurora-postgresql-serverless-now-generally-available/
 [cloudflare]: https://blog.cloudflare.com/details-of-the-cloudflare-outage-on-july-2-2019/